tm31420/enhance-ecdsa/README.md

 9. python3 breaker.py duprs.csv address

-10. email me at tm31420@gmail.com if you want the method of
+10. email me at tm31420@gmail.com for more info.

-creating duplicate r sigs.
-I have a javascript script for that purpose.

 #work in progress